 First Time Seasoning

 Season your smoker cooker with this oil process.
 Spray cooking area with vegetable oil or PAM (walls, doors, grates, - everything inside the smoker cooker).
 Fire-up your smoker cooker (next two following sections) - pre cook in it by letting the oil sizzle and sear and pre grill for about 35 to 45 minutes or longer.
 Follow with spray misting water as described in "Clean Before Cooking" section.
+See what other cooking oils you can use to season your smoker cooker.

 Fire-Up with Kindling or Propane